eddie-energy/architecture/arc42/quality-requirements/implementing-act/implementing-act.md

 ## Stimulus

 There is a different stimulus for every use case, as shown below.
-- Use case 2: The customer fills out the consent form of the EDDIE Framework, and the EDDIE Framework initiates the process of accessing the historical validated data from the Regional Data-sharing Infrastructure.
+- Procedure 2: The customer fills out the consent form of the EDDIE Framework, and the EDDIE Framework initiates the process of accessing the historical validated data from the Regional Data-sharing Infrastructure.
-- Use case 3: TBD
+- Procedure 4: TBD
-- Use case 4: TBD
+- Procedure 6: TBD

 ## Response

 There is a different response for every use case, as shown below.
-- Use case 2: The EDDIE Framework follows the process indicated by the SGTF use case 2 (show in the diagram above) to access the historical validated data of the customer.
+- Procedure 2: The EDDIE Framework follows the process indicated by the SGTF use case 2 (show in the diagram above) to access the historical validated data of the customer.
-- Use case 3: TBD
+- Procedure 4: TBD
-- Use case 4: TBD
+- Procedure 6: TBD